 Religious accommodations are a high priority, but they also depend on mission requirements.
 Every effort will be made to accommodate your religious requests.

 If I decide the military is not for me, am I allowed to quit on my own free will?

 Yes, if you are a civilian when you entered the Prep School, you will be discharged from the Air Force with no further obligation.
-If you were on active duty when you were assigned to the Prep School, you will be removed from cadet candidate status and returned to your current Air Force rank.
+If you were on active duty when you were assigned to the Prep School, you will be removed from cadet candidate status and returned to your current Air Force or Space Force rank.
 The Prep School will work with the Air Force Personnel Center (AFPC) to coordinate your next Permanent Change of Station (PCS) in your career field as soon as possible.

 Do students wear uniforms and work like the active-duty military?

 Students will wear Air Force uniforms and are under the same rules and regulations as other active-duty military.
-The only difference is that instead of performing a specific job in the Air Force, your job is to be a student.
+The only difference is that instead of performing a specific job in the Air Force or Space Force, your job is to be a student.
 You will be expected to maintain standards and are subject to the provisions of the Uniform Code of Military Justice (UCMJ).